 Some of our products or product candidates, including bremelanotide, may be used in combination with a drug delivery device, such as an injector or other delivery system.
 Medical products containing a combination of new drugs, biological products or medical devices are regulated as "combination products" in the United States.
 A combination product generally is defined as a product comprised of components from two or more regulatory categories (e.g., drug/device, device/biologic, drug/biologic).
-Each component of a combination product is subject to the requirements established by the FDA for that type of component, whether a new drug, biologic or device.
-In order to facilitate pre-market review of combination products, the FDA designates one of its centers to have primary jurisdiction for the pre-market review and regulation of the overall product based upon a determination by the FDA of the primary mode of action of the combination product.
-The determination whether a product is a combination product or two separate products is made by the FDA on a case-by-case basis.
-Our product candidates intended for use with such devices, or expanded indications that we may seek for our products used with such devices, may not be approved or may be substantially delayed in receiving approval if the devices do not gain and/or maintain their own regulatory approvals or clearances.
-Where approval of the drug product and device is sought under a single application, the increased complexity of the review process may delay approval.
-In addition, because these drug delivery devices are provided by single source unaffiliated third-party companies, we are dependent on the sustained cooperation and effort of those third-party companies both to supply the devices, maintain their own regulatory compliance, and, in some cases, to conduct the studies required for approval or other regulatory clearance of the devices.
-We are also dependent on those third-party companies continuing to maintain such approvals or clearances once they have been received.
-Failure of third-party companies to supply the devices, to successfully complete studies on the devices in a timely manner, or to obtain or maintain required approvals or clearances of the devices, and maintain compliance with all regulatory requirements, could result in increased development costs, delays in or failure to obtain regulatory approval and delays in product candidates reaching the market or in gaining approval or clearance for expanded labels for new indications.
+Each component yindeper device.
+In order to facilitate pre-market review of combination products, the FDA for that type of component, whether a new drug, biologic or device.
+In order to facilitate pre-market review of combination products, the FDA cost the overall product based upon a determination by the FDA of the primary mode of action of the combination product.
+The determination whether a product see with such devices, or expanded indications that we may seek for our product suged with such devices, and and/or maintain their own regulatory approvals or clearances.
+Where approval of the day product and device is sought under a single application, the increased complexity of the review process may delay approval.
+In addition, because these drug delivery devices, to studies required for approval or clearances.
+Where equivalory clearance of the devices.
+In order the regulatory companies, we are dependent on the sustained cooperation and effort of those third-party companies both to supply the devices, no approval or clearance or the regulatory categories.
+Failure of third-party companies to supply the devices, to successfully complete studies reacting approval and devices.
+The devices were also dependent on the sustained cooperation and effort of those third-party companies to supply the devices, to successfully complete studies reacting approval or clearances of the devices.
+The approval or clearances of the devices were also dependent on the sustained cooperation and effort of those third-party companies to supply the

 Upon approval, a product candidate may be marketed only in those dosage forms and for those indications approved by the FDA.
-Once approved, the FDA may withdraw the product approval if compliance with regulatory requirements is not maintained or if problems occur after the product reaches the marketplace.
+Once approved, the FDA may withdraw the product approval if compliance with regulatory requirements is not maintained or if problems occur after the product capcedes the marketeglace.
 In addition, the FDA may require post-marketing studies, referred to as Phase 4 studies, to monitor the approved products in a specific subset of patients or a larger number of patients than were required for product approval and may limit further marketing of the product based on the results of these post-market studies.
 The FDA has broad post-market regulatory and enforcement powers, including the ability to seek injunctions, levy fines and civil penalties, criminal prosecution, withdraw approvals and seize products or request recalls.